-Senior Lecturer, Pengiran Anak Puteri Rashidah Sa'adatul Bolkiah Institute of Health Sciences
+Senior Assistant Professor, Pengiran Anak Puteri Rashidah Sa'adatul Bolkiah Institute of Health Sciences and Senior Assistant Professor, Institute of Applied Data Analytics

 After obtaining his PhD in Biochemistry from the University of Bern, Switzerland, Dr Lu had spent the earlier years of his career, also in Switzerland, looking at the cellular attachment of infectious bacteria to their animal hosts.
 Due to necessity and interest, he then gradually moved into the fields of microbial bioinformatics and later animal and human genomics/bioinformatics.
 He was a research fellow in Bioinformatics and a permanent Biocomputing support at the Roslin Institute, University of Edinburgh, UK for more than 10 years before moving to UBD in mid-2015.
-In addition to his background in biochemistry and molecular aspects of infectious disease, Dr Lu’s expertise in bioinformatics focuses mainly on the analysis of big genomic data, for example whole genome mapping and assembly for variant discovery.
-He is now a senior lecturer in bioinformatics at UBD’s Institute of Health Sciences where he is working on population genomics and disease (e.g. cancer) genetics.
+In addition to his background in the biochemistry and molecular biology of infectious disease, Dr Lu’s expertise in bioinformatics focuses mainly on the analysis of big genomic data, in particular whole genome mapping and assembly for variant discovery.
+He is now a Senior Assistant Professor in Genomics and Bioinformatics and the Programme Leader for Graduate Studies at UBD’s Institute of Health Sciences where he is working on population genomics and disease (e.g. cancer) genetics.
 He is also helping to lay the foundation of pharmacogenomics in Brunei.

 PhD in Biochemistry (University of Bern, Switzerland)